-The bank in earlies of at activities and take alarmo as follows: No. of Beeps (every 3 sec.)
+The same in caretice of at a contract and that a diarrile as follows: No. of Beeps (every 3 sec.)
 Type of Alarm Notes 1 High Evaporator Temp. (temperature > 127°F) (53°C) Check for harvest problem (stuck HGV or relay), hot water entering unit, stuck HM, or shorted thermistor.
 2 Harvest Backup Timer (harvest > 20 min. for two cycles in a row) Orange LED marked H TIMER lights up.
 Check for open thermistor, HGV not opening, TXV leaking by, low charge, or inefficient compressor.
 3 Freeze Timer (freeze > specified setting for two cycles in a row) Timer is factory set using dip switches 9 & 10 Yellow LED marked F TIMER lights up.
 Check for F/S stuck closed (up), WV leaking by, HGV leaking by, TXV not feeding properly, low charge, HM not bypassing, or inefficient compressor.
-To manually re supply on.
 To manually reset the above safeties, press the alarm reset button with the power supply on.
 6 Low Voltage (92Vac ±5% or less) Red LED will turn off if voltage protection operates.
 7 High Voltage (147Vac ±5% or more) The control voltage safeties automatically reset when voltage is corrected.